Cognigy/WebchatPlugins/docs/get-started.md

 module.exports = window.__COGNIGY_WEBCHAT.React;
 ```
-- this configuration will prevent React version errors, which could appear because of different versions in the Cognigy Webchat and your Webchat Plugin.
-This configuration says that the browser always has to use the Webchat React version to compile the code
+- this configuration will make the webchat plugin use the webchat's built-in react version
 - create src/index.jsx